 In the United States, there was a dispute about the tariffs that should be applied to imported tomatoes.
 It was all about money and competition in the marketplace, of course.
-It cost more to import vegetables than fruit.
+The tariffs on vegetables were lower than on fruit, and someone thought the tomato importer was paying a lower tariff than he should.

-You have have noticed that no one puts tomatoes in fruit salad.
+You nay have noticed that no one puts tomatoes in fruit salad.

 Jesus in the Grocery Store

 All Pharisees are rabbis, just like all Jesuits are priests.
 They are supposed to be experts and teachers in such matters.
 They huddle.
 If they say that tomatoes are vegetables, they are conforming to common use but they are technically wrong.
 That would discredit them as experts.
-However, if they say that tomatoes are fruits, they’d lose credibility with the people, and they wouldn’t be able to function as teachers.
+However, if they say that tomatoes are fruits, they’d lose credibility, because people can’t see the technical distinction, and they wouldn’t be able to function as teachers.
 They were afraid of losing the respect of the people.
-So they broke their huddle and told Jesus, “We don’t know.”
+So they broke their huddle and told Jesus,

 Jesus to Pharisees: Checkmate.